dzarezenko/ai-weather-mcp/README.md

 ## 🛰️ About

-This MCP server provides an example of how to implement weather-based intelligence as an API-powered AI agent that integrates with GitMCP.
+This MCP server provides an example of how to implement weather-based intelligence as an API-powered AI agent.

 ## 📦 Installation

-To run this MCP server via GitMCP, no manual installation is needed.
-GitMCP will automatically fetch and run the server based on the configuration below.
+To run this MCP server, no manual installation is needed.

 However, for local development or testing, you can run: